Hyderabad FC surge to second spot after clinical win against Chennaiyin FC | Sports-Games

 Hyderabad FC surge to second spot after clinical win against Chennaiyin FC

-Halicharan Narzary 65th minute, Chinglensana Singh 74th and substitute Borja Herrera 85th struck in the second half to push the defending champions back into second place.Petar Sliskovic 78th scored the only goal for the home team.Chennaiyin FC made four changes that saw Gurmukh Singh, Vincy Barretto, Edwin Vanspaul and Abdenasser El Khayati coming in as Vafa Hakhamaneshi, Sajal Bag, Sourav Das and Jockson Dhas were left out.
+Halicharan Narzary 65th minute, Chinglensana Singh 74th and substitute Borja Herrera 85th struck in the second half to push the defending champions back into second place.Petar Sliskovic 78th scored the only goal for the home team.In the second match of the day played in Bengaluru, Dimitri Petratos produced a top-drawer long-range shot as a resilient ATK Mohun Bagan took all three points in a 1-0 win against Bengaluru FC.

 - Country: